Capstone-MakerSquare/New-Neighbors/readme.md

 # Turf

-### A web application to help you move into any new area, by showing you information about nearby neighborhoods and allowing you to compare them.
+### A web application that helps you move into any new area by showing you information about nearby neighborhoods so you can see how well they suit your style.

 ##User information

 #####Searching for Neighborhoods
 To get started:
-- Type in an address or city that you would like to be close to
+- Type in a specific address or a general region that you would like to be close to
 - Select if you would like to Rent or Buy
-- Enter the number of bedrooms and bathrooms you are looking for
+- Enter the number of bedrooms and bathrooms you desire

-This will display a list of nearby neighborhoods as well as the price ranges to rent/buy homes there, as well as the commute distance and time to the address you provided.
+This displays a list of nearby neighborhoods.
+Each neighborhood is shown with the price ranges to live there, as well as the commute distance and time to the address provided.

 #####Ordering the Search Results
-You may also order the results by the search factors using the Order drop down
+You can prioritize the results by using the Order drop down

 #####Filtering the Search Results
-You can filter the search results by the following criteria:
+By clicking on the Filter Options button, you can filter the search results by the following criteria:
-- Maximum commute distance
+- Price
-- Maximum commute driving time
+- Commute distance

-Expand the filter section by clicking on the Filter Options button to do this.
+- Commute driving time

 ## Developer Information